kubernetes-sigs/gateway-api/geps/gep-713/index.md

 * Provide a means of attachment that works for both ingress and mesh implementations of Gateway API.
 * Provide a consistent specification that will ensure familiarity between both API-defined and implementation-specific Policy resources so they can both be interpreted the same way.
 * Provide a reference pattern to other implementations of metaresource and policy APIs outside of Gateway API, that are based on similar concepts (i.e., augmenting the behavior of other Kubernetes objects, attachment points, nested contexts and inheritance, Defaults & Overrides, etc.)
+* Facilitate the development of tooling that help circumvent known challenges of Policy Attachment such as the [Discoverability problem](#the-discoverability-problem) without requiring any predefined understanding or awareness of the implementation-specific policies.

 ### Out of scope